-The finished blanket measures approx. 78cm x 82cm.
+Finished blanket measures approx. 78cm x 82cm.

+My design ideas and advice: I’ve taken this classic Chusi Cushion pattern and used more balls of gorgeous yarn to create a Chusi Blanket.
 This made six squares of each solid colour and seven striped squares, which I then sewed together to make into a blanket.These squares are very simple to knit and perfect for knitters who haven’t used more than one shade before.